thelebdev/bash-password-cp/README.md

 - Run `chmod u+x run.sh`
 - Run `sh ./run.sh <integer>` whereby the integer is a number between 6 and 30 (exclusive) specifying the length of the password
 - Paste the password

+You could also make it an alias in your command line.
+For example, if you're using `zsh`, you could run `alias -g [alias-name]="/path/to/project/run.sh"`.
+Then you type `[alias-name] 14`.